jovianarts/LVSolutionBuilder/README.md

 The owning LabVIEW project contains a build specification to create a self-contained LLB.

 1. Open the project
-1. Right-click the build specification
+1. Right-click the build specifications and select *Build*.

 ## How to Test

-The owning LabVIEW project contains a *_test* folder containing a VI named `RunTheTests.vi`; Run that VI and verify that the results all pass.
+Open and run `/src/_test/RunTheTests.vi` then verify that the results all pass.

+>Note: To avoid the issue listed in the [Known Issues](#known-issues), run the main test VI directly instead of from the owning project.

 ## Contributions

 This project welcomes Issues, Discussions, and Pull Requests.

 1. Add new tests for the added functionality
-1. Verify that all the tests pass
+1. Verify that all the tests pass (refer to the [How to Test](#how-to-test) section)
-1. Verify that the build passes
+1. Verify that the builds pass - there should only be 2 files generated
+   - /obj/SolutionBuilder.llb
+   - /obj/Package/solutionbuilder_x.x.x-x_windows_all.nipkg (where x are the version and build numbers)
 1. Submit a PR and fill out the template fully.

 ## Known Issues